-Winner of the National Book Award and Pulitzer Prize, The Color Purple is one of the most famous modern books about the south and not just because Oprah starred in the movie.
+Winner of the National Book Award and Pulitzer Prize, The Color Purple is one of the most famous contemporary classic books about the south.

-The story covers Celie’s impossibly hard life over the course of 40 years and focuses on the bigotry and prejudice of the time in rural Georgia and later Tennessee.
+The story follows Celie’s impossibly hard life over the course of 40 years and focuses on the bigotry and prejudice of the time in rural Georgia and later Tennessee.

 Forced into a loveless marriage, readers watch as Celie finds love elsewhere while reconciling a relationship with her sister who she thought had died years ago.

-It goes without saying that To Kill A Mockingbird is another classic southern novel.
 Named as The Great American Read and a Pulitzer Prize winner, Lee is truly one of the most well-known southern writers with her famous novel, To Kill A Mockingbird.

 Scout Finch lives in Maycomb, Alabama with her brother and father, Atticus.
 Atticus is a lawyer during the Great Depression and an extremely racist time in American history.

 Through it all, Scout learns about overcoming prejudice, empathy, and that love prevails over hate.
 Book Information→